igorglotov/tizen-vk-client/README.md

 This is opensource software published under BSD license.
 See [License](#License) for more info.

-Samsing Tizen OS VK.com beta client.
+Samsung Tizen OS VK.com beta client.
 Warning: client may be unstable.
 Tested in Tizen 2.2 emulator.

 About
 ===========